 Organic in Europe at a glance

-Since 1991, the EU Organic Regulation regulates organic farming at EU level.
-Until 31 December 2021, Council Regulation (EC) no 834/2007 sets the European organic production requirements by defining its aims, objectives, and principles.
+Since 1991, the EU Organic Regulation regulates organic farming at the EU level.
+Until 31 December 2021, Council Regulation (EC) no 834/2007 set the European organic production requirements by defining its aims, objectives, and principles.
 Two implementing regulations (No 889/2008 and No 1235/2008) detail organic production, labelling, control and import rules.
 These regulations used to apply to all products with the organic label sold in the EU.

 In 2011, the European Commission announced the revision of the legal framework for organic production.
 Three years later, it presented a legislative proposal to the European Parliament and Council of the EU.
 After a long revision process, the new organic regulation (EU) 2018/848 was adopted by the Parliament and Council and published in June 2018.